BibleResearch/bible-notes/new_testament/pauline_epistles/1_thessalonians.md

 ## Observations/Notes
   - This is a very personal, encouraging letter that shows Paul's pastoral heart.
   - There are no direct, Old Testament quotes throughout this entire letter.

+† There is a copy of the Delphi inscription available [here](https://archive.org/stream/syllogeinscripti02dittuoft#page/492/mode/2up) and translation [here](https://en.wikipedia.org/wiki/Delphi_Inscription)